Physical Education

 PE 119 Tennis (1)

-Develops the basic skills, fundamentals, knowledge of the rules, and strategies of the game of tennis.
+This course provides instruction and practice in the basic skills, fundamentals, rules, and strategies of the game of tennis.

 PE 121 Volleyball I (1)

-Provides for the basic skills of volleyball including the forearm pass, overhead set, and spike serve.
-Elementary offenses and defenses will be covered in the course.
+This course is designed to provide instruction in the basic skills of volleyball, including the forearm pass, overhead set, spike, and overhand serve.
+Elementary offenses and defenses will also be covered in the course.

 PE 122 Archery (1)

-This course provides the basic skills, fundamentals, and general information about the leisure sport of archery.
-The course will introduce the skills, general rules, safety, and techniques related to the sport of archery, with emphasis on acquisition of skills.
+This course provides instruction in the basic skills, fundamentals, rules, safety practices, and techniques related to the leisure sport of target archery, with emphasis on the acquisition of skills.

-Introduces the individual to a survey of the field and study of the historical background, philosophy, and principles of physical education with some practical experience in this area of education.
+This course provides a survey study of the historical background, philosophy, and principles of the field of physical education.

 PE 124 Weightlifting I (1)